latest nhpb_banner 1__compressed2

 Assistance programs in city and county of Denver.

 Struggling and low income families can get financial help for their bills.
-Charities, churches as well as government assistance grant programs in Denver County offer free food or money for paying housing costs (rent, mortgages, utility bills, or security deposits).
-There is also financial assistance for medical needs (bills or prescription drugs), transportation including a free car, job training and more.
+Charities, churches as well as government grant programs in Denver County offer free food or money for paying housing costs (rent, mortgages, or utility bills).
+There is also financial assistance for transportation including a free car, job training and more.
 Find how to apply for financial help with bills near you in Denver CO below..

 In addition, there is also free stuff in the county too.
 Families can be given free school supplies or uniforms for their kids or job seekers can get gasoline vouchers.
-There are also resources including legal aid in Denver County, debt help, prescription drug medications for free, and even Christmas toys or holiday programs.
+There are also resources including legal aid in Denver County, free government grant money from social services to help pay bills and more.

 Emergency financial assistance in Denver County